Manpreet57/data-analyst-manpreet/README.md

 ## Methodology
-1. Data Storage Desgin
+### 1: Data Storage Desgin

-Tool: S3 bucket structure
+- Tool: S3 bucket structure

-Subfolders: Inside the bucket we have 2024 and 2023 folders and we have landing named folder for each year.
+- Subfolders: Inside the bucket we have 2024 and 2023 folders and we have landing named folder for each year.
 Inside that we have our dataset name Council Voting Records.
 That we will be using further.

 ![image](https://github.com/user-attachments/assets/1668a4df-3f7b-4432-8854-eb93d70b5647)

-2. Dataset Prepartion
+### 2: Dataset Prepartion

 Tool: AWS DataBrew
 Key Tasks:

-Removing the rows with NA values.
+- Removing the rows with NA values.

-Dropping Less relevent columns.
+- Dropping Less relevent columns.

-Renaming the metadata for better understanding.
+- Renaming the metadata for better understanding.

-Conversion of numerical data types to integers.
+- Conversion of numerical data types to integers.

-Two DataBrew jobs were created: CouncilVotingRecords-Job-2023 and CouncilVotingRecords-Job-2024.
+- Two DataBrew jobs were created: CouncilVotingRecords-Job-2023 and CouncilVotingRecords-Job-2024.

 ![image](https://github.com/user-attachments/assets/03dfb361-5372-4437-b36f-95abebe65731)

-3: Data Ingestion, Storage, Pipeline Design, Cleaning, Pipeline Implementation.
+### 3: Data Ingestion, Storage, Pipeline Design, Cleaning, Pipeline Implementation.

-Tool: AWS Glue ETL
+- Tool: AWS Glue ETL

-The dataset in Raw data which is cleaned with no Na and missing values.
+- The dataset in Raw data which is cleaned with no Na and missing values.
 The next task is to covert the operational dataset into analytical dataset.
 AWS glue ETL will be used for this task and then we will making a new folder named 'curated' and then saving our analytical dataset into that.

-We will finding the opposition vote rate for 2023 and 2024.
+- We will finding the opposition vote rate for 2023 and 2024.

-The Formula is:
+- The Formula is:

  **Opposition Vote Rate=(No of In Opposition Vote Rate/ Total Number of Votes )**

-These are the following steps used to construct the ETL pipline
+- These are the following steps used to construct the ETL pipline

-Imported datasets for 2023 and 2024 from S3 raw folder.
+- Imported datasets for 2023 and 2024 from S3 raw folder.

-Changed schema, filtered out irrelevant rows, and dropped null values.
+- Changed schema, filtered out irrelevant rows, and dropped null values.

-Used join, union and aggregate functions to combine datasets and focus on opposition rate classification.
+- Used join, union and aggregate functions to combine datasets and focus on opposition rate classification.

-AWS Glue’s ETL process cleaned and transformed the data:
+- AWS Glue’s ETL process cleaned and transformed the data:

-Targeted crucial dataset variables such as Vote Status.
+- Targeted crucial dataset variables such as Vote Status.

-Combined data for multiple years and removed irrelevant or incomplete data.
+- Combined data for multiple years and removed irrelevant or incomplete data.

-Final filtered data stored in the curated S3 folder in CSV format.
+- Final filtered data stored in the curated S3 folder in CSV format.

-The ETL Pipeline was implemented using AWS Glue, storing the cleaned datasets in the curated folder of the S3 bucket.
+- The ETL Pipeline was implemented using AWS Glue, storing the cleaned datasets in the curated folder of the S3 bucket.

 ![image](https://github.com/user-attachments/assets/69015e13-d98b-4c43-a916-430c80b25e1f)

+### 4: Data Structuring

+- The setup involves importing raw data from an S3 bucket in Amazon Web Services (AWS).
+- The specific folder, named 'raw,' contains unprocessed data that is used for further structuring.
+- SQL queries are then applied using Athena, an interactive query service that allows users to analyze data in S3 using standard SQL.
+This approach makes the data accessible for faster queries and enables easier analysis, reporting, and insights extraction, crucial for data-driven decision-making.